 Mastercam Simulator shows the path of your tool and holder.
-The stock updates as material is removed from the part.
+The stock updates as the simulator removes material from the part.

 10. Reset the simulation by clicking Start.

 11. Click Play and observe the information in the Move Info pane.
 One of the benefits of Mastercam Simulator is that it gives you more in-depth information about your operation.